Ancient Egyptian race controversy: Tutankhamun

-Several scholars, including Diop, have claimed that Tutankhamun was black, and have protested that attempted reconstructions of Tutankhamun's facial features (as depicted on the cover of National Geographic magazine) have represented the king as "too white".
+Several scholars, have claimed that Tutankhamun was black, and have protested that attempted reconstructions of Tutankhamun's facial features (as depicted on the cover of National Geographic magazine) have represented the king as "too white".
 Among these writers was Chancellor Williams, who argued that King Tutankhamun, his parents, and grandparents were black.

 Forensic artists and physical anthropologists from Egypt, France, and the United States independently created busts of Tutankhamun, using a CT-scan of the skull.
 Biological anthropologist Susan Anton, the leader of the American team, said the race of the skull was "hard to call".
 She stated that the shape of the cranial cavity indicated an African, while the nose opening suggested narrow nostrils, which is usually considered to be a European characteristic.
 The skull was thus concluded to be that of a North African.
 Other experts have argued that neither skull shapes nor nasal openings are a reliable indication of race.

 Although modern technology can reconstruct Tutankhamun's facial structure with a high degree of accuracy, based on CT data from his mummy, determining his skin tone and eye color is impossible.
 The clay model was therefore given a coloring, which, according to the artist, was based on an "average shade of modern Egyptians".

 Terry Garcia, National Geographic's executive vice president for mission programs, said, in response to some of those protesting against the Tutankhamun reconstruction: The big variable is skin tone.
 North Africans, we know today, had a range of skin tones, from light to dark.
 In this case, we selected a medium skin tone, and we say, quite up front, 'This is midrange.'
 We will never know for sure what his exact skin tone was or the color of his eyes with 100% certainty....
 Maybe in the future, people will come to a different conclusion.

 When pressed on the issue by American activists in September 2007, the Secretary General of the Egyptian Supreme Council of Antiquities, Zahi Hawass stated "Tutankhamun was not black."

 In a November 2007 publication of Ancient Egypt magazine, Hawass asserted that none of the facial reconstructions resemble Tut and that, in his opinion, the most accurate representation of the boy king is the mask from his tomb.
 The Discovery Channel commissioned a facial reconstruction of Tutankhamun, based on CT scans of a model of his skull, back in 2002.